What to do before you cancel Sky broadband

 If you’re out of contract: cancelling Sky for free

-There is a cooling off period that Sky customers can use to leave Sky for free.
+There’s also a cooling-off period that new Sky customers can use to leave for free if things aren't working out.
 If you decide to get a contract with Sky and change your mind within 31 days, you can request for your broadband to be cancelled without giving any reason.
 This won't cost you anything.
-If you cancel during your cooling off period, you will have any fees refunded, but you will not get payments back for any one-off fees you provide after the service is activated.
+If you cancel during your cooling-off period, you’ll have any fees refunded.
+You won't get payments back for any one-off fees you provide after the service is activated.

 You can also write to Sky at: